strange/pyxis-vim/README.md

 An in-memory cache will be populated during the first run.
 You can use `:PyxisUpdateCache` to manually update the cache.

-Something like the following to your .vimrc might be nice:
+Something like the following in your .vimrc might be nice:

     noremap <leader>e :Pyxis<CR>
     noremap <leader>E :PyxisUpdateCache<CR>